 See the picture for Oracle requirements.
 It is important to note that you need to obtain a contractual agreement for such an environment to be valid from a licensing perspective.

 Is Oracle ULA the answer to Oracle on VMware?

 We will not address all the different use cases for Oracle ULAs here, only when the ULA is proposed as the solution to running Oracle on VMware.

 If you signed up for a ULA to solve the challenge with virtualization, you will be fine as long as you are within an active ULA.

 The problem is when you are stepping out of the ULA, where a couple of things happen:

 - ULA Certification – You will go through a certification process where you count the number of Oracle licenses you are running.
 The problem is you will only be counting licenses that are “installed and running.”
 Subsequently, you run the risk of ending up in a situation where you are compliant while you are in an active ULA, but the second you certify, you will be leaving the ULA with far fewer licenses than needed to be compliant on your VMware environments because the certification process is not aligned with Oracle’s licensing policies, the Oracle partitioning policy.

-- VMware growth / Growth in the use of virtualization technology – Another problem is that the use of virtualization technologies often is a vital part of an organization’s IT strategies.
-As such, it tends to continue to grow also after you end your ULA.
-Again, Oracle ULAs might have a very limited period where you are covered, given the term of the ULA’s unlimited deployment period.
+- VMware growth / Growth in the use of virtualization technology – Another problem is that the use of virtualization technologies is often a vital part of an organization’s IT strategies.
+As such, it tends to grow after you end your ULA.
+Again, Oracle ULAs might have a minimal period where you are covered, given the term of the ULA’s unlimited deployment period.
 Even with a certification process where you can account for all servers in the virtualized environments and claim a license for them, your use of VMware might very quickly push the need for Oracle licenses beyond your current Oracle estate, especially in these Hyper-Coverged times.